Afternoon Sunlight in Korčula and Dubrovnik, 2004

 This first picture is of the ancient fortified town of Korčula, also known as ‘the Venice of Croatia’.
 Less than 300 people live on this tiny island, built to defend the waterway between Korčula and mainland Croatia.

 The fortified town of Korčula

 The second photograph is from further down the Adriatic coast, in the striking city of Dubrovnik.
 Once the medieval capital of Croatia, this walled city along with its wonderful buildings and fountains was built using local marble.
 The streets are shiny and polished from the feet of its inhabitants over the last 2000 years.

-Copyright Peter Parkorr 2013
+All photos are Copyright Peter Parkorr 2013